oracle-livelabs/developer/orcl-blockchain-platform/2-labs-obp-appbuilder/obp-appbuilder.md

   ![Car Marketplace Specification Details](images/2-app-builder-1-3.png)

-## Task 3:Generate Marketplace Chaincode Project
+## Task 3: Generate Marketplace Chaincode Project

 The specification file is then used to scaffold a smart contract project ('car_marketplace_cc') and generate source code for models and controllers.